strontic/strontic.github.io/xcyclopedia/library/dllhost.exe-6046950FC9CA5B7A7E084C189658DACB.md

 ## Possible Misuse

 *The following table contains possible examples of `dllhost.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dllhost.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --